 Unless you have an industrial kitchen, or a LOT of sink and counter space, you’ll probably want to max out at two heads of cabbage (about 3-4 lbs).
 Our recipe is for half that (just one head) so feel free to double if you’re feeling ambitious.

-Split the cabbage heads into quarters, lengthwise.
-Some people like to start the cut at the root and then hand-tear the leafy part, but it’s fine to cut all the way through.
+Split the cabbage heads into quarters, lengthwise – some people like to start the cut at the root and then hand-tear the leafy part, but it’s fine to cut all the way through.
 Cut out the hard root part, and chop the remaining leaves into lengths of about 3 inches.
-Rinse the leaves in cold water, separating them out so that everything gets wet through.
-Drain the excess water out of the bowl.
+Rinse the leaves in cold water, separating them out so that everything gets wet through, then drain the excess water out of the bowl.
 Once the leaves are wet, it’s time to salt.
 Just sprinkle it on and massage it in as best you can.
-What we’re doing here is not trying to make the cabbage salty, we’re actually extracting the leaves’ natural water content.
-In the osmotic process, salt breaks down the cell walls so that water is pulled out of the cabbage.
-This equalizes the concentration of salt inside and outside the cell walls.
+What we’re doing here is not trying to make the cabbage salty – we’re actually extracting the leaves’ natural water content through osmosis.
+Salt breaks down the cell walls so that water is pulled out of the cabbage, and will equalize the concentration of salt inside and outside the cell walls.

 And this process takes a while, depending on how much cabbage you have.
-You could leave it as long as 6 hours, but just a couple of hours is fine too.
-Just remember to toss the leaves every half hour so that the salt is evenly distributed.
-Once the cabbage is nice and wilted and there’s a lot more liquid in the bowl, drain the water out.
-Rinse the leaves thoroughly with cold water, pouring the water out and re-rinsing a few times.
-You should aim to get all the salt off, since the ingredients we’re going to add later will be plenty briny.
+You could leave it as long as 6 hours, but just a couple of hours is fine too, just remember to toss the leaves every half hour so that the salt is evenly distributed.
+Once the cabbage is nice and wilted and there’s a lot more liquid in the bowl than when you started, drain the water out and rinse the leaves thoroughly with cold water, pouring the water out and re-rinsing a few times – aim to get all the salt off, since the ingredients we’re going to add later will be plenty briny.

 The onions, garlic, and ginger can be roughly chopped since they’re all going to get blitzed in the food processor anyway.

 Now to the spices.
 You might be surprised to find that kimchi isn’t necessarily super hot in terms of spice.
 The Korean red pepper used to make gochugaru is relatively mild (certainly compared to other kinds of pepper).
-The amount we suggest you add will result in a medium-spiced kimchi.
-You can add more, or add another heat source like cayenne, if you want it hotter.
+The amount we suggest you add will result in a medium-spiced kimchi, though you can add more, or another heat source like cayenne, if you want it hotter.